ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 Open cmd in the folder with the python script(afkbot1.py) make sure the config file is in that folder as well. type "python afkbot1.py" into cmd and it will run.

+# Future

 I plan to keep updating the bot with new functions (like auto fighting afk players so you can leave earlier.
 I have an idea of how to do it but it will be more long term) if I get some donations to support the huge time investment it would take.
 Either way the bot remains free.

 If you see someone repacking it elsewhere it probably isnt safe..

 # Donate
 Donate via bitcoin or payal for continued development